 There are a variety of different chemical and oil infusions that can help boost a fiber’s UPF value.
-At Rayward Apparel, this is used when achieving a UPF 50+ rating for an untreated fabric blend would require the fabric to be prohibitively heavy or hot.
-In these rare cases, safe chemical treatments can be used to still achieve a UPF 50+ rating, but with a fabrics that perform as needed.
+At Rayward Apparel, this is used when achieving a UPF 30 or better rating for an untreated fabric blend would require the fabric to be prohibitively heavy or hot.
+In these rare cases, safe chemical treatments may be used.
+This makes it possible to still achieve a UPF 30+ rating, but with fabrics that perform as needed.

 As mentioned above, a lot of factors go into the design of a sun protective shirt to ensure it keeps you protected from harmful UV rays.
 Some of these factors include the shirt weight, fabric composition, color, and fit.
 But at the end of the day, the quality of the shirt plays a big part in maintaining its UPF rating, especially if it’s being worn and washed often.